mainmatter/gerust/blueprint/db/README.md

 ### Generating test data

 Application tests will typically require test data to populate the database with, e.g. a set of entities to assert that the endpoint that returning all entities of that type works correctly.
-Pacesetter uses [fake](https://crates.io/crates/fake) for so that rules for creating fake data can be declared directly in the changesets:
+Gerust uses [fake](https://crates.io/crates/fake) for so that rules for creating fake data can be declared directly in the changesets:

 ```rs
 #[cfg_attr(feature = "test-helpers", derive(Dummy))]